Zhaava/hse-acos-course/docs/part2os/02_C/debugger.md

    10              for(i=0; i<len; i++)
    ```

-1. Run next c code (executing function call as "one" instruction) with `n`:
+1. Run next C code line (executing function call as "one" instruction) with `n`:

    ```
    (gdb) n